Home Blog Eligibility Verification Process in Medical Billing: Complete Workflow

-Eligibility Verification Process In Medical Billing
+Eligibility Verification Process in Medical Billing: Complete Workflow

-- Eligibility Verification
+• Eligibility Verification

 Verifying patient insurance coverage before providing care is one of the most important steps in the billing process.
 When eligibility or benefits are not confirmed in advance, providers may have to deal with denied claims, and patients are left with unexpected financial responsibility.
 What may seem like a small oversight can quickly create compliance issues and wastage of time.